Updated April 2026

 Maintain Safety Features

-Ensure smoke alarms, fire extinguishers, pool fencing, balustrades, and outdoor lighting are all maintained and compliant.
+Ensure smoke alarms, fire extinguishers, pool fencing, balustrades, and outdoor lighting are all maintained and compliant with your state's requirements.
 Regular maintenance checks reduce both risk and liability.

 9